EvEmu-Project/evemu_Crucible/README.md

 # Status
 - Login works again
 - Character selection and creation is working
-- Character portraits are next!
+- Character portraits are working
+- Idling docked in station is working
+- Undocking and fixing all the peripheral services is next

 # Legal
 	------------------------------------------------------------------------------------